chaoge525/soafee_demo/documentation/validations.rst

 including run-time integration tests into a target image, to be run manually after booting the image, or within a Continuous Integration (CI) process.

-The EWAOL integration tests provide a mechanism to validate that an image has functionality that is compliant with the EWAOL project, where the ``meta-ewaol-tests`` Yocto layer is independently available for inclusion in any desired Yocto image build process.
+The EWAOL run-time integration tests, as provided within the ``meta-ewaol-tests`` Yocto layer, are a mechanism for validating the functionality of various core EWAOL components.
+The integration test suites which are included on an EWAOL image depend on its target architecture, as

-Run-time integration tests are provided for validating the functionality of various core EWAOL components, where the tests included on an EWAOL image depend on the target architecture, as follows:
+follows:

 * Baremetal architecture:
     * Docker Container Engine tests